Morell-law-logo

 Once a hearing is requested the DMV is required to schedule that hearing with you.

 The hearing date is usually set 4-8 weeks after the date of arrest.
-Once the hearing date is set, the DMV will send "discovery" or all the reports they are going to rely to try to take your license away from you.
+Once the hearing date is set, the DMV will send "discovery" or all the reports they are going to use to try to take your license away from you.
 This is where having a lawyer is imperative.
 DUI specialists know the defenses to use to win your DMV hearing.